TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>log.crash.file</code>
 </td>
 <td>
-f the crash log is enabled, the file where its messages will be writte
+If the crash log is enabled, the file where its messages will be writte
 </td>
 <td>